 Up to then, pasta had always been sun dried, which was the only way known to guarantee a high quality product and its preservation.
 As a result of this technological innovation, De Cecco starts opening up to international markets.
 In 1908, the country girl from Abruzzo, carrying the wheat stacks, becomes the company’s trademark.
 After World War II the company experiences rapid growth.
 A new production plant is built to replace one bombed by the Germans and business takes off, with increasing attention to foreign markets.
 In the 50’s, a new pasta factory is opened in Pescara in response to the increased demand of those years.
 In 1980 a new modernized production unit is established in Fara San Martino, which doubles the production capacity.
 In 1985, the company starts creating its own sales and distribution network in response to market evolution.

 Another milestone is the foundation of the Società Olearia, 1986 which is the first step towards product line extension, which will further expand in 1993.

 As time goes by things change, but the De Cecco brand today is still synonymous for premium quality in the pasta world.
-The De Cecco Group has 220 million euro in revenue, of which over 1/3 is generated through export.
 There has been no change in the will to pass on, safeguard and consolidate the Founder’s original principles of production and quality: selected wheat, fresh semolina from the Molino, bronze plate drawing, low temperature drying and constant quality control.
 Every De Cecco act, today, like back then, comes from deep passion and tenacious search for perfection starting from pasta and going forward.